qzhou0/Quark/README.md

 ## Period 1

 ## Description
-the classic pinball game in which the user controls the flippers located onthe bottom of the gui.
+the classic pinball game in which the user controls the flippers located on the bottom of the gui.
 Use those flippers to keep the moving ball within the field.
+There's a downward acceleration acting on the ball.
 The user gains points when he/she hits a bumper, and loses a "life"(5) when the ball falls into the hole between the flippers.

 ## Advantages of Use
-PinBall is a game; subsequently, the user can spend his leisure time having fun.
+PinBall is a game; subsequently, the user can spend his leisure time having fun using his eyes and hands.

 ## Instructions
 1) pull repository